acdvorak/named-pipe-wrapper/README.md

 *  Messages are sent and received asynchronously on a separate background thread and marshalled back to the calling thread (typically the UI).
 *  Supports large messages - up to 300 MiB.

+## Json

+By default, all classes gonna be serialized/deserialized by `JsonUtils` that use `Newtonsoft.Json`, in the end, a JSON string is passed using the `PipeStream`.

 # Requirements

 * Requires .NET 4.0 full.